 Push open tracking in Android was first introduced in Mixpanel v4.9.5, meaning any SDK below this will require an upgrade.
 Tracking requires your app to use Ice Cream Sandwich or above (API 14+).

-How are Push Opens tracked in my project?
+How Push Opens Are Tracked in a Project

-If push tracking is enabled in your app, one of two events will be captured when a push notification is opened:
+If push tracking is enabled in your app, one of two events are captured when a push notification is opened:

-- $campaign_received: This event is triggered when a user is in the app and the push notification is displayed.
+- $campaign_received (Message Received): This event is triggered when a user is in the app and the push notification is displayed.